-Easter Island’s (Rapa Nui) iconic stone statues have long drawn the interest of the world.
-For centuries, the “mysteries” of its past have been sensationalized, drawing curious visitors to its shores.
-In recent years, this tiny, barren island has found an economic boon as tourism skyrockets, yet the indigenous culture and the island’s fragile environment are suffering.
+The iconic statues and sensationalized "mysteries" of Easter Island (Rapa Nui) have drawn the interest of the world for centuries, attracting curious visitors to its shores.
+Today, this tiny, barren island is experiencing an economic boon as tourism skyrockets.
+Yet the indigenous culture and the island’s fragile environment are suffering.